 VC EGY: 20 – 12 – The need to encourage multi-stakeholder approaches in policy development and decision-making at the national, regional, and international levels as referred to in the Preamble

-- Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.
+- [Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.]

-Czech Republic, Government : Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.
+Czech Republic, Government : [Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.]

-UK, Government: [Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.]
+UK, Government: Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.

-ISOC, Civil Society: [Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.]
+ISOC, Civil Society: Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.
+Regional IGF can, in this regard, be used as useful vehicles.

-ICANN, Civil Society: [Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.]
+ICANN, Civil Society: That [Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.]

-VC EGY: 21 – 13 – (merging point 21, 22, 23 & 24) The deployment of broadband networks are still needed as a set of transformative technologies to achieve the sustainable development agenda beyond 2015 and to avail all kind of electronic services and new technologies required for citizens’ empowerment and wellbeing that are still not available for the majority of the world’s population.
+VC EGY: 21 – 13 – (merging point 21, 22, 23 & 24) The deployment of broadband networks are still needed to achieve the sustainable development agenda beyond 2015.

 - Broadband and mobility that characterize newly emerging tendencies in the development of the Information Society infrastructure are still unavailable for the majority of the world's population.

-ICANN, Civil Society: Broadband and mobility that characterize newly emerging tendencies in the development of the Information Society infrastructure are still unavailable for the majority of the world's population.
+ICANN, Civil Society: That the Broadband and mobility that characterize newly emerging tendencies in the development of the Information Society infrastructure are still unavailable for the majority of the world's population.

 Deployment of broadband networks that provides affordable access to devices and services especially for people with disabilities.

-ICANN, Civil Society: Deployment of broadband networks that provides affordable access to devices and services especially for people with disabilities
+ICANN, Civil Society: The need for Deployment of broadband networks that provides affordable access to devices and services especially for people with disabilities

 Ensuring continued extension of access for all to ICTs, particularly deployment of broadband networks without increasing further gaps in access; and affordability of broadband devices and services ensuring the inclusion to broadband services, especially in developing countries and among marginalized communities in all countries, including people with disabilities